Vietnam.vn - Nền tảng quảng bá Việt Nam

 4-261.jpg

 In October 2024, Russian tanks with a protective mesh structure, to protect against attacks by FPV UAVs, appeared in the war zone, which looks like a curly hairstyle - or dreadlocks.
-This design is a frame erected on the tank turret in the familiar "oven" shape.
+The design is a frame erected on the tank turret in the familiar "oven" shape.

 5-3662.jpg

 On the steel mesh frame on the turret and the rear of the vehicle, supplemented by a layer of barbed wire, mounted along the perimeter of the roof.
 The distance between them is calculated so that the warhead of the attacking FPV UAV explodes outside the armor of the tank without causing damage.
-The result of the FPV UAV hitting these "ovens" is almost zero.
+The result of the FPV UAV attacking these "ovens" is almost zero.

 6a-6686.jpg